ably/ably-roku/README.md

 ![Demo Example Gif](runningDemo.gif)

 If you would like to view the live examples on your own Roku device you can follow the steps listed in the [Contributing -> Development Requirements](#development-requirements) section.

+## Want to use Ably on Roku?

+If you want to use Ably on Roku platform please get in touch with us at [product@ably.com](mailto:product@ably.com).

 ## Contributing